dy/sprae/r&d.md

       * `sprae(el, {x:null})`, `<x :ref={el => x=el}></x>`
     ? how to expose local ref
       * `<li :each="el in list" :with={x:null} :ref={el=>x=el}>`

+  5. 4 + 1
+    + `:value` can take simple prop path and will save value there
+    + same time `:ref` can take path and work in reverse

 ## [x] Initializing element -> see :ref=el=>el